-Name Туре Description write-policy (write-policy- numeric) string (uint32) The current, system-wide cache policy as determined by auto-write-through (AWT) logic.
-This value is not settable by users.
-If an AWT trigger condition (such as a fan failure) is met, the cache policy for all volumes changes to write-through, overriding the volume-specific settings.
-When the problem is corrected, the cache policy reverts to the value configured for each individual volume. • write-back (0): This is the normal state. • write-through (1) • Not up (2): The controller is not up. description string FRU long description. part-number string Part number for the FRU. revision string Hardware revision level for the FRU. dash-level string FRU template revision number. fru-shortname string FRU short description. mfg-date (mfg-date-numeric) string (uint32) Date and time, in the format //wonth&gt;-<day> <nour>:<minutes>:<seconds>(UTC), when the controller's PCBA was programmed.
-The numeric property shows the value as seconds elapsed since January 1, 1970 00:00.</seconds></minutes></nour></day> mfg-location string City, state/province, and country where the FRU was manufactured. mfg-vendor-id string JEDEC ID of the FRU manufacturer. locator-led string Shows the state of the locator LED on a controller module. (locator-led-numeric) (uint32) • Off (0) • On (1) ssd-alt-path-io-count uint8 The ratio of I/Os that alternate between the primary path and the alternate path to the SSDs.
-Thus, 2 means every second I/O will go to the alternate path, or 3 means every third I/O will go to the alternate path. health string • OK (0) (health-numeric) (uint32) Degraded (1)Fault (2)Unknown (3)N/A (4) health-reason string If Health is not OK, a message describes the reason for the health state. health-recommendation string If Health is not OK, a message describes recommended actions to resolve the issue. position (position-numeric) string (uint32) Position of the controller module, as viewed from the back of the enclosure. • Top (2) • Bottom (3) rotation string Rotation of the controller module in the enclosure. (rotation-numeric) (uint32) • 0 Degrees (0) • 90 Degrees (1) • 180 Degrees (2) • 270 Degrees (3) phy-isolation (phy-isolation- numeric) string (uint32) Shows whether the automatic disabling of SAS expander PHYs having high error counts is enabled or disabled for this controller. • Enabled (0): PHY fault isolation is enabled. • Disabled (1): PHY fault isolation is disabled.
+Name Туре Description mfg-date string Date and time, in the format <year>-<month>-<day> <hour>:<minutes>:<seconds>,</seconds></minutes></hour></day></month></year> (mfg-date-numeric) (uint32) when the controller's PCBA was programmed.
+GMT). mfg-location string City, state/province, and country where the FRU was manufactured. mfg-vendor-id string JEDEC ID of the FRU manufacturer. locator-led string Shows the state of the locator LED on a controller module. (locator-led-numeric) (uint32) • Off (0) • On (1) ssd-alt-path-io-count uint8 The ratio of I/Os that alternate between the primary path and the alternate path to the SSDs.
+Thus, 2 means every second I/O will go to the alternate path, or 3 means every third I/O will go to the alternate path. health string • OK (0) (health-numeric) (uint32) • Degraded (1) • Fault (2) • Unknown (3) health-reason string If Health is not OK, a message describes the reason for the health state. health-recommendation string If Health is not OK, a message describes recommended actions to resolve the issue. position string Position of the controller module, as viewed from the back of the enclosure. (position-numeric) (uint32) • Left (0) • Right (1) • Top (2) • Bottom (3) rotation string Rotation of the controller module in the enclosure. (rotation-numeric) (uint32) • 0 Degrees (0) • 90 Degrees (1) • 180 Degrees (2) • 270 Degrees (3) phy-isolation string Shows whether the automatic disabling of SAS expander PHYs having high error counts is (phy-isolation- (uint32) enabled or disabled for this controller. numeric) Enabled (0): PHY fault isolation is enabled.
+Disabled (1): PHY fault isolation is disabled. string The system's operating mode also called the cache redundancy mode redundancy-mode (uint32) Active Active ULD (2).
+Both controllers are active using ULD (Unified LUN numeric) (unit)2) Presentation).
+Data for volumes configured to use write-back cache is automatically mirrored between the two controllers to provide fault tolerance. • Single Controller (9): The enclosure contains a single controller. • Failed Over (10): Operation has failed over to one controller because its partner is not operational.
+The system has lost redundancy.
+Down (11): Both controllers are not operational string Deduction (11).
+Both controllers are operational redundancy-status (uint32) Required and (2): Both controllers are operational Operational but not redundant (0): In active-active mode one controller is numeric) (unit)2/ operational and the other is offline.
+In single-controller mode, the controller is operational. • Down (4): This controller is not operational. • Unknown (5): Status information is not available.